slittorin/home-assistant-setup/README.md

        - Set `Option` and `password` to a password specific for ssh-login (yes, not preferred, one should use authorized key instead).
        - Set `Network` to 22.
      - Restart the add-on.
+3. We setup logging to log warning and above.
+   - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add:
+     ```
+     logger:
+       default: warning
+     ```
+   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
+     - The output should state 'Configuration valid'.
+If not, change the recorder config above.
+     - On the same page press `Restart` under `Server management`.
 4. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card).
    - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `recorder:`:
      ```